 View from the CIEE bus as the program traveled in Accra, Ghana.

-As someone who loves to preserve memories and who would blog about my experience here in Ghana, I knew that taking photos and videos would be an integral part of studying abroad.
+As someone who loves to preserve memories and who is blogging about my experience here in Ghana, I knew that taking photos and videos would be an integral part of studying abroad.
 From a previous study abroad trip in high school, I also knew that taking pictures or video of actual people without their permission was disrespectful.
 Specifically when sightseeing, in addition to capturing moments, images and footage can capture people, objectifying them as if they were simply a part of the landscapes.
 I discussed this issue with another student and brought this concern up with everyone else on my current program during one of our town hall meetings.
 We had begun traveling around Accra and some people had taken pictures of local children, something none of us would do back in the states.
 I suggested that we all remain conscious of ourselves as visitors and Americans.
 We agreed to ask permission before taking any pictures or videos of anyone here or not take them at all.

 When preparing to study in Ghana, I thought of the privileges I have in terms of my nationality and formal educational background.
 Given these privileges, I also sought to understand the power of my gaze onto people like Ghanaians as I visit their country and how my gaze is different from other students on my trip depending on our different racial, ethnic, and class backgrounds.
 I did so because I think of Ghanaians as an example of many historically exploited populations around the world.
 They are exploited in a variety of ways including for their resources and their labor, but also for their appearances and aesthetics.
 Through photos and videos, visitors can use images of locals for our own personal gain, but not necessarily for any benefit of the local population.
 Therefore, it is often a matter of what is constantly taken, rather than what is given.